bparanj/coding-skill/_posts/2019-06-20-thinking-recursively.md

 ## Semantically

 Recursion is a programming technique where a function calls itself.
 The solutions has one or more base cases that are easy to solve.
 Must solve the same problem on some other input with the goal of simplifying the larger problem input.

+Notice that the method does not return a value in the inductive step, it returns a function instead.
+The values of the new function that is returned has smaller data that gradually moves the program towards the base case.

 ## Summation